CodeYourFuture/syllabus-archive/react/classes-optional/lesson.md

 > **Exercise A**
 > Open the `pokedex` application that we have been working on for the last 2 weeks and open the `CaughtPokemon.js` file
-> 1. Add a `constructor` method to the `CaughtPokemon` component.
-Within this method add a `console.log('constructor')`
-> 2. Add a `componentDidMount` method to the `CaughtPokemon` component.
+> 1. Add a `componentDidMount` method to the `CaughtPokemon` component.
 Within this method add a `console.log('componentDidMount')`.
 You don't need to return anything from this method
-> 3. Repeat the same step above with the `componentDidUpdate` and `componentWillUnmount` methods
+> 2. Repeat the same step above with the `componentDidUpdate` and `componentWillUnmount` methods
-> 4. Try interacting with the `CaughtPokemon` component in your web browser (clicking the button) while looking at the JavaScript console.
+> 3. Try interacting with the `CaughtPokemon` component in your web browser (clicking the button) while looking at the JavaScript console.
 What order do the logs appear?
-> 5. The `componentWillUnmount` method will never be called.
+> 4. The `componentWillUnmount` method will never be called.
 Can you explain why?

 We'll now focus on a few of the lifecycle hooks and see how they are used.